What is polyphenol rich olive oil

-However, not all polyphenols are all the same.Ā More than 8,000 different types ofĀ the polyphenolsĀ have been identified.
-And it's believed they are the largest group of chemical substances in the plant kingdom.
+However, not all polyphenols are all the same and more than 8,000 different types have been identified.
+It's believed they're the largest group of chemical substances in the plant kingdom.

 Every measurable parameter has value to the farmer and producer.
-Without these metrics, we would not be able to move forward or continue producing polyphenol rich olive oil.
+Without these metrics, we would not be able to move forward or continue producingĀ high quality products

 ThisĀ imageĀ provides a wonderful example of where to find the highest levels of polyphenols in olive oil.